slythnox/Genesis-Eleven/README.md

 - 🧠 **Talk to Your Computer** - Use normal language instead of memorizing commands
 - 🖥️ **Control Everything** - Files, apps, settings, you name it
+- 🌍 **Works Everywhere** - Full support for Windows, macOS, and Linux
 - 🛡️ **Stay Safe** - Won't let you accidentally break anything
 - 📋 **See Before You Do** - Shows you what it plans to do first
 - ⚡ **Handle Complex Stuff** - Can do multiple things in sequence